Simple Macrobiotic Meals: Oat Millet Porridge, Miso Soup, Brown Rice & Peanuts Recipes

 Porridge with Lacinato Kale in a Miso Tahini Sauce |

 Truth be told, I do spend time cooking.
 I enjoy it.
 To me, it's worth it.
 It's an investment in my (our) health.
 For ages, in China and elsewhere, the cook of the household was considered the true doctor.
 The cook manages the health of family members, by preparing special dishes when someone is ill, adding certain herbs or ingredients ~ and avoiding others ~ and using specific cooking techniques to restore balance.
-This is the essence of macrobiotics.Our Typical Simple Vegan Macrobiotic Breakfast
+This is the essence of macrobiotics, and Chinese food therapy.Our Typical Simple Macrobiotic Breakfast

 We began most days with porridge, similar to this Barley Oat Porridge, or any of the many porridge recipes in my Basic Macrobiotic Menus & Recipes book I'll be republishing soon.
 I also have recipes in The MAP.